-Applications for an award must be made on an application form by either the applicant directly or by a third party with the potential award recipient's permission.
-Application forms can also be downloaded from www.slha.org.uk
+Applications for an award must be made on the application form by either the author/director of the project or by a third party with the author/director's permission.
+Download the application form here.

 The project should contain sound information and be presented clearly and attractively.
-The purpose of the project and its target audience should be made clear; indications of success would be helpful.
-Original ideas and projects that have a ‘wow’ factor will be especially welcome.
+The purpose of the project and its target audience should be made clear; indications of success should be reported wherever possible.

-A panel of senior SLHA post holders will judge nominations.
+A panel of senior SLHA post holders judges entries.
 Their decisions are final.
 The Society reserves the right not to make any awards in a particular year.

-The Flora Murray Award and SLHA Awards for Excellence will be presented at the Annual General Meeting of the Society, normally held in October.
+The Flora Murray Award and SLHA Awards for Excellence are presented at the Annual General Meeting of the Society, held in October.

 The closing date for the 2024 awards is 31 August 2024